 Imagine seeing the juicy smoked pork dipping from the hung bamboo tray, the smell of the boiling curry, rice cooking in an earthen pot on fire by a motherly tribal woman, serving local Chhang in a bamboo tumbler.
 This is the usual scene inside a Morung of different tribes like Ao, Khiamniungan, Zeliang, Chakhesang, Chang, Konyak, etc. Most of the Morungs have food stalls where they serve their local cuisines.
 If you are a food explorer, this is the best opportunity to taste the best of tribal food.
 The palatable food gives you the best gastronomic experience.
 I remember having my meals at different Morungs only to sample various delicacies.

 To plan your Northeast India trip, get in touch with Holiday Scout.
 I highly recommend them.

 You will easily get leafy rice cakes, roasted millets, and boiled eggs to have with rice beer.
-Apart from that, the variety of pork preparations, chicken with bamboo shoot, beef pickle, a wide variety of spicy chutney and brown rice are there at respective Morungs.
+Apart from that, a variety of pork preparations, chicken with bamboo shoots, beef pickles, a wide variety of spicy chutney, and brown rice are there at respective Morungs.
 Though, each pork dish tastes distinctively different, yet delectable.
 If you are vegetarian, you can still relish regular food options available at the Hortispace opposite the main festival venue.
 You can have a taste of Naga coffee at the venue to keep yourself warm.

-Evenings are spent mostly outside the Morungs around a fire with music and sipping Chhang in the freezing nights.
-We used to hop from one Morung to another in search of best Chhang and food.
-After the performances, the tribal people at the Morungs are at the most relaxed and celebratory mood.
+Evenings are spent mostly outside the Morungs around a fire with music and sipping Chhang on the freezing nights.
+We used to hop from one Morung to another in search of the best Chhang and food.
+After the performances, the tribal people at the Morungs are in the most relaxed and celebratory mood.
 The atmosphere is so thrilling that you will end up having the best time after sunset with the tribal people.

 Tips for Photographers